mdoran3/wine_study/README.md

-# Meson Sabika — Wine & Server Education Center
+# Wine & Server Education Center

 A mobile-first web application for restaurant staff to study, review, and test their knowledge of the Spanish wine list at Meson Sabika.